tracker9135/RecordingRenamer/README.md

 # RecordingRenamer
 Renames Enigma2 recordings based on the data in the .EIT file created during the recording.

+Does what I needed, but depends on your EPG data on what goes into the .EIT file.